Massif de la Hotte: Biodiversity and conservation

-Conservation International recognizes the region as one of the most conservation-urgent in the world in which 13 of Hispaniola's most critically endangered species (all amphibians) occur.
+Conservation International recognizes the region, in which 13 of Hispaniola's most critically endangered species (all amphibians) occur, as one of the most conservation-urgent in the world.
 Among the most critically endangered frog species are Eleutherodactylus chlorophenax and Eleutherodactylus parapelates, two frog species endemic to Haiti.
-The Hispaniolan trogon has a recognized presence in the region.
+The Hispaniolan trogon, Haiti's national bird, has a recognized presence in the region, as well as wintering Bicknell's thrushes.

+Notable conservation areas in the Massif de la Hotte include five national parks, five habitat/species management areas, two protected areas with sustainable use of natural resources, and the largest cave on the Caribbean islands, Grotte Marie Jeanne.
+The national parks are: Pic Macaya National Park, Grande Colline National Park, Deux Mamelles National Park, Grand Bois National Park, and Ile a Vache National Park.
+The habitat/species management areas are: Grosse Caye / Zone humide d'Aquin, Olivier / Zanglais, Pointe Abacou, Fond de Cayes, and la Cahouane.
+The two protected areas with sustainable use of natural resources are: Jeremie - Abricot and Barcaderes Caymites.

 La Hotte Biosphere Reserve

 The La Hotte Biosphere Reserve was designated by UNESCO in 2016.
 The reserve covers an area of 435,193.5 ha (terrestrial and marine), with a core area of 117,119 ha (terrestrial 52,781.5 ha, marine 64,337.5 ha), a buffer zone of 185,027.5 ha (terrestrial 130,074.5 ha, marine: 54,953 ha), and a transition area of 133,047 ha (terrestrial 82,423 ha, marine: 50,624 ha).